U.S. and EU marshal economic means to punish Russia

 "Political figures targeted by sanctions normally have few, if any, assets in U.S. banks or under the control of U.S. entities or persons," said Clifton Burns, who works on sanctions issues at the law firm Bryan Cave LLP.

-(This version of the story corrects proportion of Russian gas exports to Europe passing through Ukraine in 30th paragraph)
+(This story corrects proportion of Russian gas exports to Europe passing through Ukraine, 30th paragraph)

 (Additional reporting by Krista Hughes, Patricia Zengerle, and Timothy Gardner in Washington, Brian Grow in Atlanta and Luke Baker in Brussels.
 Editing by Ralph Boulton)